 - Zinc increases the absorption of vitamin A.

-Foods rich in vitamin D: Cod liver oil, salmon, tuna, sardines, butter, cheese, milk, meat (liver), mushrooms, and other food.
+The food high in vitamin D: Cod liver oil, salmon, tuna, sardines, butter, cheese, milk, meat (liver), mushrooms, and other food.

 Because breast milk contains a low vitamin D content, speak to your doctor about considering an additional amount of vitamin D (via drops) when breastfeeding.

-Physiological functions of vitamin D: It has an essential role in the construction and regeneration of bones, the absorption and metabolism of calcium and phosphorus, phospholipids, muscle activity, and many more.
+Physiological functions of vitamin D: It has an essential role in the construction and regeneration of bones, the absorption, and metabolism of calcium and phosphorus, phospholipids, muscle activity, and many more.

 Vitamin D deficiency: In children, various deformities may develop such as scoliosis (spine curvature) bowed legs or delay teeth growth.